Coherently enhanced radiation friction in laser-plasma collisions

-Recall that, as discussed in Sec.~\ref{sec_rad}, the angular distribution of the radiation has maxima at $\theta=0$ and $\pi$.
-Accordingly, we split the integral over azimuthal angle $\theta$ into two, over the intervals $(0,\pi/2)$ and $(\pi/2,\pi)$, and consider the resulting forward (f) and backward (b) contributions separately.
-Both can be evaluated analytically if the angular distribution of the radiation is narrow enough to substitute the single particle spectrum $d\mathcal{E}^{(1)}/d\omega d\Omega$ with the analytical expressions (\ref{dE1f}) and (\ref{dE1b}) for precisely forward and backward scattering, respectively, as derived in Appendix~\ref{app_single}.
+Since the angular distribution peaks at $\theta=0$ and $\pi$, we split Eq.~\eqref{dP-} into forward (f, $0<\theta<\pi/2$) and backward (b, $\pi/2<\theta<\pi$) contributions.
+Both can be evaluated analytically when the radiation is narrow enough to use the single-particle spectra for exactly forward and backward scattering.

-The details of evaluating the integrals are given in Appendix~\ref{app_int}.
+The details of evaluating the integrals are given in the companion paper \cite{pre_arxiv}.
 As a result, the forward scattering contribution to the momentum loss reads